Terms and Conditions

 - A standard vocational semester consists of two terms, with a total 18 teaching weeks

-- English language courses are delivered in 5 week sessions
+- English language courses are delivered in 10-week sessions

 - All fees in these terms and conditions are shown in Australian Dollars (AUD)

 3.1.
-If your application is successful for entry to a CIT program, the International Services Unit will forward a Letter of Offer (LOO) that will outline the details of your course.
-This will include the name, duration and total tuition fees for your course of study.
-To accept the offer of place into your program, you will need to sign the Letter of Acceptance and Entry Conditions forms that are included in your LOO.
-In addition to this, tuition fees of one study period (ie. one semester or a minimum of 20 weeks tuition if you are undertaking more than 20 weeks of an English Language program) will be required as prepayment in advance of studies unless a term payment schedule is available for your course.
+If your application is successful for entry to a CIT course, the CIT International team will forward a Letter of Offer that will outline the details of your course.
+This will include the name, duration and total tuition fees for your course/s of study.
+To accept the offer of place into your course/s, you must sign the Letter of Acceptance which includes the Terms and Conditions of acceptance.
+In addition to this, tuition fees of one study period (ie. one semester or a minimum of 20 weeks tuition if you are undertaking more than 20 weeks of an English Language course) will be required as prepayment in advance of studies unless a term payment schedule is available for your course.
 The term payment schedule allows tuition fees to be paid one term in advance, however, full semester tuition fees are due if the student wishes to withdraw from studies during the semester of studies.
 Please see section 10 - Cancellation, mid study deferral, withdrawal, release from studies with CIT or “fast tracking” of your course, for more information.
-If you are intending to study on an Australian Student Visa then you will also need to pay Overseas Student Health Cover for the full duration of your student visa.
+If you are intending to study on an Australian Student Visa, you will need to pay Overseas Student Health Cover for the full duration of your student visa.

-If your offer includes English Language training as well as an academic program, payment of the English program plus one semester of the academic program fees will be required unless a term payment schedule is available for your course (please see 3.1 for more information on the term payment schedule).
-In the case where there is more than 20 weeks of English Language Training prior to commencement of the academic program, payment of the first 20 weeks tuition for the English program is required.
-If you wish to pay more than is indicated in your Letter of Offer, please contact the ISU to advise us of any additional fees you wish to pay in advance.
+If your offer includes English Language training as well as an academic course, payment of the English course plus one semester of the academic course fees will be required unless a term payment schedule is available for your course (please see 3.1 for more information on the term payment schedule).
+In the case where there is more than 20 weeks of English Language Training prior to commencement of the academic course, payment of the first 20 weeks tuition for the English courses is required.
+If you wish to pay more than is indicated in your Letter of Offer, please contact the CIT International team to advise us of any additional fees you wish to pay in advance.
 Your preference can also be indicated on the invoice page of this offer.

 3.3.
-If you applied for studies to CIT prior to 1 July 2016 and were processed under the Streamlined Visa Processing (SVP) arrangements through the Department of Immigration and Border Protection, then those conditions still remain as valid.
+If you applied for studies to CIT prior to 1 July 2016 and were processed under the Streamlined Visa Processing (SVP) arrangements through the Department of Home Affairs, then those conditions still remain as valid.
 You must maintain the original agreement under which you accepted your course and your visa grant.

 3.6.
 The Australian Government require international students to demonstrate their capacity to pay for their studies as per their Letter of Offer prior to a student visa being granted.
 If you fail to pay your fees by the due date for any subsequent study period, financial hardship will not be considered unless this can be verified.
 For more information see section 7 – ‘Refund of Pre-Paid Tuition Fees’, section 8 – ‘Refund Procedure’ and section 13 – ‘Complaints Procedure’ in this document.

 4. Changes to Tuition Fees

 4.1.
-CIT reserves the right to undertake a review of the tuition fees charged in any program offered to international students.
-The tuition fees and OSHC fees listed in the LOO are current at the time of issue but are subject to change.
-Prior to acceptance of your LOO, please contact the ISU Admissions team (email@example.com) to confirm fees payable.
+CIT reserves the right to undertake a review of the tuition fees charged in any course offered to international students.
+The tuition fees and OSHC fees listed in the Letter of Offer are current at the time of issue but are subject to change.
+Prior to acceptance of your Letter of Offer, please contact the CIT International Admissions team (ISAdmissions@cit.edu.au) to confirm fees payable.

 5. Additional Fees

 5.2.
-Program fees which appear in the Letter of Offer are for the program/s identified only.
-If you study more than one qualification in any one study period you will be charged additional fees based on the additional subjects chosen.
+Course fees which appear in the Letter of Offer are for the course/s identified only.
+If you study more than one qualification in any one study period, you will be charged additional fees based on the additional subjects chosen.

 5.3.
 Additional fees may be payable on commencement of your studies, this may include material fees, uniforms and equipment expenses.
 The payment of these fees is not required prior to your commencement of studies, these fees (if applicable) will be invoiced on enrolment into your subjects and are payable by the invoice due date.
-Please check these additional fees for your chosen course on the CIT International website www.international.cit.edu.au.
+Please check the additional fees for your chosen course on the CIT International website www.international.cit.edu.au.
 A list of the additional fees payable is also included in your Letter of Offer.

 6. Overseas Student Health Cover

 6.1.
 As a condition of your student visa, you must maintain health insurance cover by an approved Overseas Student Health Cover Scheme for the duration of your visa.
-CIT’s current recommended OSHC insurer is Allianz Global.
-Under Allianz Global's scheme, your health insurance policy will cover you and your dependants against basic medical and hospital expenses in Australia.
+CIT’s current recommended OSHC insurer is Allianz Care Australia.
+Under Allianz Care Australia’s scheme, your health insurance policy will cover you and your dependants against basic medical and hospital expenses in Australia.
 This cover will be for the duration of your visa.
-Premiums must be paid before you can be issued with a Confirmation of Enrolment Form (COE).
-If you have coverage from an alternative OSHC provider, evidence of this coverage must be produced before a COE can be issued.
-If you arrive in Australia prior to your commencement date (as stated in your LOO), additional OSHC fees may apply to ensure the full period of your student visa is covered.
+Premiums must be paid before you can be issued with a Confirmation of Enrolment (COE).
+If you have coverage from another OSHC provider, evidence of this coverage must be produced before a COE can be issued.
+If you arrive in Australia prior to your commencement date (as stated in your Letter of Offer), additional OSHC fees may apply to ensure the full period of your student visa is covered.

 7.1.
 The Institute will refund tuition fees paid in advance if your course is cancelled prior to commencement or fails to be delivered.
-See further information under 'Provider Default – 12' in this document.
+See further information under Section 12 - ‘Provider Default’ in this document.

 7.2.
-The Institute will refund all payments other than the Administration fee of A$250 if you are unable to obtain a student visa to arrive in Australia to commence your course.
-In this case the refund will only be paid if written evidence of the refusal has been provided by the Australian Department of Immigration and Border Protection or in-country Embassy or High Commission.
+The Institute will refund all payments other than the Administration fee of AUD $250 if you are unable to obtain a student visa to arrive in Australia to commence your course.
+In this case the refund will only be paid if written evidence of the refusal has been provided by the Australian Department of Home Affairs or in-country Embassy or High Commission.
 The refund process will be completed within 28 days from receipt of the required documents i.e. Completed ‘Refund of Fees form’ and written visa refusal notification from the Department of Home Affairs.
 If you have arranged OSHC through CIT a refund of your policy payment will be included in the total refund amount.

 7.3.
-The Institute will consider a pro-rata refund of fees, if your student visa application is refused after you have commenced your course.
+The Institute will consider a pro-rata refund of fees if your student visa application is refused after you have commenced your course.
 If eligible, the pro-rate refund will be less any applicable Education Agent's fees and the Administration fee of AUD $250.
 Any OSHC fees paid must be recovered directly from the OSHC provider.

 7.4.
-If you fail to gain a student visa based on providing either verbal or written fraudulent or misleading information to an Australian visa office or officer, the tuition fees paid in advance less a 5% administration fee will be refunded (or $500 whichever is the lesser amount).
+If you fail to gain a student visa based on providing either verbal or written fraudulent or misleading information to an Australian visa office or officer, the tuition fees paid in advance will be refunded less a 5% administration fee or AUD $500 (whichever is the lesser amount).

 7.7.
-If you have arrived in Australia under CIT’s approved access to the Department of Immigration and Border Protection's SVP process for Higher Education or Advanced Diploma programs, as previously advised, the non-refundable deposit paid on acceptance will not be refunded if you withdraw from studies at CIT.
+If you have arrived in Australia under CIT’s approved access to the Department of Home Affairs SVP process for Higher Education or Advanced Diploma courses, as previously advised, the non-refundable deposit paid on acceptance will not be refunded if you withdraw from studies at CIT.

 7.8.
-In the case of an English language program where you have already commenced studies, a refund of tuition fees may only be granted if notice in writing of a withdrawal from studies is received 14 days prior to the commencement of the agreed course start date as per your LOO.
-In this case, a refund of the future tuition fees paid may be granted less an administration fee of A$250 plus Education Agent’s fee if applicable.
+In the case of an English language course where you have already commenced studies, a refund of tuition fees may only be granted if a written notice of withdrawal is received by the CIT International Office 14 days prior to the commencement of the next course start date as per your Letter of Offer.
+In this case, a refund of the future tuition fees paid may be granted less an administration fee of AUD $250 and Education Agent’s fee if applicable.

 7.9.
-A refund is not payable if the student has received a Letter of Offer with discounted English fees when either the student commences their program after the agreed course start date or for part time studies to complete their program.
+A refund is not payable if the student has received a Letter of Offer with discounted English fees when either the student commences their course after the agreed course start date or for part time studies to complete their course.

 7.11.
 Where a deferral has been granted during the course of study as per CIT’s current ‘International Students on Student Visa Compliance with ESOS Act’ policy and ‘International Students on Student Visa Compliance with ESOS Act’ procedure with reference to deferral, any transfer of fees granted will be credited to the subsequent semester.
-If the student fails to return to studies after the approved deferral period no refund of fees will apply.
+If the student fails to return to studies after the approved deferral period, no refund of fees will apply.

 7.12.
-In the case of an approved transfer to another Australian Institution, allowable refunds will only be paid to the student.
+In the case of an approved transfer to another Australian Education provider, allowable refunds will only be paid to the student.